-Unusual glassware Within 24 hours, the constant greetings of irasshaimase (Welcome!) on entering a shop are either driving visitors crazy or have become part of the general background noise.
+Unusual glassware crazy or have become part of the general background noise.
 Japan is no longer the most expensive country in the world, but still the price of certain commodities may shock.
-Some goods made in Japan such as cameras and other electronic items are actually cheaper to buy abroad.
+Some goods made in Japan, such as cameras and other electronic items, are actually cheaper to buy abroad.
 On the other hand, it is possible to buy original and unusual souvenirs surprisingly inexpensively.
-For details on shopping in Tokyo, see pages 104-107: for Kvoto, see pages 180-83.
+For details on shopping in Tokyo, see pages 104-107; for Kyoto, see pages 180-83.

-Canal City shopping complex in Fukuoka, Kvushu SHOPPING HOURS Supermarkets and department stores are usually closed for just one weekday a month or one weekday every two months - the day varies, depending on local custom.
+Canal City shopping complex in Fukuoka, Kyushu SHOPPING HOURS Supermarkets and department stores are usually closed for just one weekday a month or one weekday every two months - the day varies, depending on local custom.
 A number of specialty shops - boutiques included - may not open on Sundays and national holidays.
-Family-run businesses are generally open daily, including Saturdays Sundays, and national holidays.
+Family-run businesses are generally open daily, including Saturdays, Sundays, and national holidays.
 Opening hours of most shops are 10am to 8pm.
 Department stores usually close 1 hour earlier.
 Convenience stores - chains such as Seven-Eleven and Lawson's - are open seven days a week, 24 hours a day.
-Vending machines (see p315) are widespread in hotels and at roadsides, offering drinks, some food, plus batteries, CDs, and other practical items 24 hours a day. | Prices displayed in Arabic numerals in a sweet shop PRICES AND SALES TAX In department stores and boutiques, and in inner-city areas, prices are nearly always marked in Arabic numerals.
+Vending machines (see p315) are widespread in hotels and at roadsides, offering drinks, some food, plus batteries, CDs, and other practical items 24 hours a day.
+PRICES AND SALES TAX In department stores and boutiques, and in inner-city areas, prices are nearly always marked in Arabic numerals.
 In local shops and supermarkets, and in areas where non-Japanese are few and far between, prices may be written only in kanji characters.
 When shopkeepers are unable to make themselves understood verbally to visitors. they may type the numbers on a calculator write them down, or sign with their fingers.
 If you are traveling off the beaten track, it is useful to learn the characters for the numbers one to ten. one hundred, and one thousand, and for the word yen (see pp412-16).
 All purchasable items and services are subject to a government-imposed consumption tax of 5 percent.
-The price displayed should by law now include the tax, although in practice this may not be the case In the booming 1980s, all prices were fixed but in more recessive times, the emphasis is on discount shopping, with stores lowering prices to match strong competition.
+The price displayed should by law now include the tax, although in practice this may not be the case.
+In the booming 1980s, all prices were fixed, but in more recessive times, the emphasis is on discount shopping, with stores lowering prices to match strong competition.
 Flea markets and antique fairs are the only places where haggling is accepted as an integral part of the proceedings.
-HOW TO PAY The Japanese ven continues to be regarded as a stable currency, despite various ups and downs since the late 1980s.
+HOW TO PAY The Japanese yen continues to be regarded as a stable currency, despite various ups and downs since the late 1980s.
 Cash is by far the easiest method to pay for goods.
 There need be no anxieties about being given the right change; Japanese are scrupulously honest - especially in handling guests from abroad.